Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 `INVALID_ARGUMENT`, while valid-but-unmet requirements return `TOO_LITTLE_ENTROPY`.

-`entropy_status(write_ptr, write_len)` writes the fixed five-byte big-endian tuple `(tier:u8, count:u16, denominator:u16)` and returns the metadata's ledger
+`entropy_status()` returns a packed non-negative scalar with tier in bits 32..39, contributor count in bits 16..31, and denominator in bits 0..15.
-age.
+Negative values remain Hook API errors.
 This lets Hook code implement policies such as one-absent tolerance, proportional participation, or an absolute floor without widening the frozen draw API.
 It exposes no digest.
 Callers must classify tier before count or denominator arithmetic because fallback deliberately reports tier 1 and